stormpath/stormpath-flask-sample/README.md

-A sample Flask application which demonstrates how to successfully use [Flask-Stormpath](https://github.com/stormpath/stormpath-flask) to handle users for your web app.
+A sample Flask application which demonstrates how to successfully use [Flask-Stormpath](https://github.com/stormpath/stormpath-flask) to handle user authentication and authorization for your web app.

 ## Getting Started